Building a Site

 Click on Applications in the control panel sidebar and add a new application.

 Click on the application type that you want to use.
-At the present time the following applications are available:

 Select the applicable options for the application type that you've selected.